 Unpredictable Trump foreign policy may test US spy alliances

-In this Jan.
-21, 2017, file photo, President Donald Trump, background, speaks at the Central Intelligence Agency in Langley, Va.
-Trump's unpredictable foreign policy could hamper long-standing U.S. intelligence-sharing partnerships as countries react to a president who seeks closer ties to Russia and is unafraid to offend American allies by cracking down on immigration or getting angry with friendly leaders.
+Donald Trump's unpredictable foreign policy could hamper long-standing U.S. intelligence-sharing partnerships as countries react to a president who seeks closer ties to Russia and is unafraid to offend American allies by cracking down on immigration or getting angry with friendly leaders.
+Veteran spies say intelligence relationships are built to weather storms between political leaders.

 Add your comments below